Themes and Page Builder Support

 Page Builders usually don't integrate all that well with Vitals or other apps.
 Vitals may work with some of them but only to some extent, at least.

-Using a page builder changes the page layout and the code behind your store's theme, and it's harder to implement apps on such a customized page since the underlying code and structure are now completely custom-made.
+Using a page builder changes the page layout and the code behind your store's theme, and it's harder to implement apps on such a customized page since the underlying code and structure are now wholly custom-made.

 Vitals works with all of Shopify's themes because these themes follow Shopify standards in rendering shop elements on pages, such as having a unique and usable element ID and classes.
 For example, with our demo store, we can see that the Add to Cart (ATC) button has the standard attributes present, such as its classes "btn" and "product-form__cart-submit", with other attributes such as type="submit" and aria-label="Add to cart".

-With page builders, the ATC button is completely modified with random letter classes, which are generated differently for each product page, like from the example below having classes "sc-dvUynV", "dMGmXk" and "pf-27_".
-Because of this, it becomes tough for our app to pinpoint and detect these important elements on the page, and when this happens, our apps and Vitals Editor would not be able to work with these customized elements.
+With page builders, the ATC button is wholly modified with random letter classes, which are generated differently for each product page, like from the example below having classes "sc-dvUynV", "dMGmXk" and "pf-27_".
+Because of this, it becomes tough for our app to pinpoint and detect these crucial elements on the page, and when this happens, our apps and Vitals Editor would not be able to work with these customized elements.